Bile Flow: Top 15 Herbs to Support Your Liver

 Parsley is a delicious green herb that you probably know as a garnish on your plate.
 Parsley, however, is much more than a garnish.
 It is full of antioxidants, flavonoids, minerals, and vitamins.

 Parsley has incredible liver detox properties.
 It helps to stimulate the release of bile and the removal of heavy metals and other toxins from your body.
 Parsley may lower inflammatory liver enzymes.
-It may also help to decrease your blood sugar levels that may lead to liver inflammation when too high (12).
+It may also help to decrease your blood sugar levels which may lead to liver inflammation when too high (12)

 Cucumber